-ForecastingIn addition, DEEP makes daily forecasts to help the public plan their day accordingly.
-The forecasts predict the ozone and particulate levels for cities and towns around the state that best capture the variances around our small state.
-Ozone forecasts are limited to the summer season, specifically May 1- September 30.
-This is because the formation of ozone is mostly likely to occur during this period, however DEEP will evaluate if an ozone forecast is necessary for public health reasons outside of this season.
+Additionally, DEEP makes daily forecasts to help the public plan their day.
+These forecasts predict the ozone and particulate levels for cities and towns around the state.
+Ozone forecasts are limited to the summer season between May 1st to September 30th because ozone formation is linked to hot, sunny summer weather.
 Links to historical ozone data and health effects can be found on our Air Quality and Health web page.